Desert Moon House:

 The kitchen is located right inside the front door to be conveniently close to the outdoor cooking area.
 The kitchen is fully open to the living room and has a small pantry, which could be used to house a washer and dryer if desired.
 These are otherwise housed in the outbuilding.

-The door to the living room can be closed to stop the glare from the winter sun that is heating up the house through the south windows, if one needs to rest from the light (the author is light sensitive).
+The door to the bedroom can be closed to stop the glare from the winter sun that is heating up the house through the south windows, if one needs to rest from the light (the owner is light sensitive).
 With the double doors open, the bedroom becomes an extension of the living room.

 The north wall of the bedroom has two closets that also provide a thermal buffer zone to the colder northern wall.
 Each closet has a small (1 x 2 ft, 30 cm x 60 cm) window for ventilation, which is protected by a large overhang so it can be left open under almost any weather conditions.